Are Chiropractors doctors?

 How do I find a Chiropractor?

 There are many ways to find a chiropractor.
 The most common is referrals from friends, family and co-workers.
-Another source is the “Find a Chiropractor” at the bottom of this page.
+Another source is the “Find a Chiropractor” link found on this page.

 What is a Chiropractic visit like?